Boston Consulting Group joins the effort to protect the Baltic Sea

 “We wanted to join the John Nurminen Foundation’s strategy work since many of were already familiar with the Foundation’s work.
 We are inspired by the Foundation’s great work to conserve the Baltic Sea, and we wanted to be a part of this story”, Kerri explains.

-The Baltic Sea is a Meaningful Cause
+The Baltic Sea is a meaningful cause

 According to Kerri the Baltic Sea is personally important for many of the BCG employees – among them are sailors, cottage-goers, and hikers.
 The company also aims to encourage learning new skills.